Olikonsti/FBackup/README.md

 ### Adding Program to Windows Startup
  Just press "Add to system startup".
 It will create a .bat file in the "shell:startup" folder.
  By default FNBackup opens up with a gui at system startup.
-You can change that by clicking on "Settings" and changing the option "self.START_WITH_INTERFACE" to "False"
+You can change that by clicking on "Settings" and changing the option `self.START_WITH_INTERFACE` to `False`

 ### Creating a new BackupFolder Entry
  Press the small "+" button in the top left corner.